BernieO/calcardbackup/README.md

 ## Advanced

 If started with no options at all or only `-b|--batch`, the script attempts to use files `calcardbackup.conf` and `users.txt` in the script's directory as configuration file and login information.
 All options can be specified in `calcardbackup.conf` or as command line arguments.
-If no `calcardbackup.conf` is given, the path to your ownCloud/Nextcloud instance must be the very first argument.
+If no config file via option `-c|--config` is given, the path to your ownCloud/Nextcloud instance must be the very first argument.
 Find detailed description of all available options below.

 ## Options
 ```